jascha030/Development-setup/README.md

 - **Pyenv** | Managing python versions
 - **Composer** | Php packages

-> Don't you go strollin' around that dangerous internet clickin' crooked links and straining your beloved fingers.
+> Don't you go strollin' around that dangerous internet clickin' links and strainin' your fingers.
 You might get seriously hurt one day...

 ## Current hardware